vblanco20-1/vulkan-guide/docs/chapter-1/vulkan_mainloop.md

 nav_order: 30
 ---

-We have our renderpass, we also have our command buffer, and we have Vulkan itself initialized.
+We have our render pass, we also have our command buffer, and we have Vulkan itself initialized.
 It is time to actually begin writing the render loop itself.

 # Synchronization
 Vulkan offers explicit sync structures to allow the CPU to sync execution of commands with the GPU.
 And also to control the order of executions in the GPU.